 He said: “Bart has thoroughly impressed me, he has been working hard on his game and you can see the results of that.

 “Gideon I know has a good background and upbringing, and my only concern was his age, but once he got to grips with the game on Monday he did fantastically, it is another massive positive for us.”

 With his side taking on Kettering on Thursday evening, a team who have now only lost twice at home this season and currently sit six points off fifth placed Leamington with three games in hand, Fontenelle is staying tight lipped on what his side is aiming for come the end of the season.

 He said: “We have got our own little targets we have set within the dressing room and so far we are on course for what we set out to do and if we upset a couple of people pushing at the right end of the table then so be it.”

-Dunstable Town who are sixth, travel to Kettering Town on Saturday 20th February, with 3:00pm kick-off.
+Dunstable Town travel to Kettering Town on Thursday 7th April, with a 7:45pm kick-off.